Introduction

 This question is covered in the risks section under abuse, but it’s worth bringing up here and now.

-Again, think of a series of nudges.
+However, hypnosis can change what you want to do.
+Think of a series of nudges.
 A single session of hypnosis can’t make you do something you don’t want to do, but it might nudge you in the direction of thinking about it.
 Multiple sessions of hypnosis could nudge you to not hating the idea, to eventually liking it.
 Hypnotherapy works essentially like this when removing phobias and changing behaviors.